 Grand Canyon Commemorates Earth Day Anniversary

 Grand Canyon National Park is holding a special public celebration on April 22, during National Park Week, to mark the 46th anniversary of Earth Day.
 The celebration will feature games, a sculpture made of recycled materials, information about local and national environmental actions, and removal of non-native, exotic plants.
-These activities, which are free for the public, are all to be held at the Grand Canyon Visitor Center plaza, near Mather Point, from 10 AM to 2 PM.
+These activities, which are free for the public, are all to be held at the Grand Canyon Visitor Center IMAX plaza, near Mather Point, from 10 AM to 2 PM.

 The recycled sculpture was created by students at Grand Canyon School and members of Grand Canyon National Park’s Green Team.
 All the waste materials used to make the sculpture were collected in and around Grand Canyon Village.